Quansight-Labs/quansight-labs-site/posts/2019/05/spyder-4-coming-closer-beta2-is-now-available.md

 of Spyder 4.0beta2, I would like to give a warm welcome to [Edgar Margffoy](https://github.com/andfoy), who recently joined Quansight, and will be working with the Spyder team to take its development even further.
-Edgar is a core Spyder developer and we are very excited to have his (almost) full-time commitment to the project.
+Edgar has been a core Spyder developer for more than two years and we are very excited to have his (almost) full-time commitment to the project.

 # Spyder 4.0 beta2 release!